Skip to Content

 Direct from Cromwell it’s a 3.5-hour journey to Mount Cook Village.
 With stops allow 5 to 6 hours!

 Once you leave Cromwell you begin your ascent to Lindis Pass.
-Lindis pass is our first stop and while there be sure to take a hike up one of the hills for amazing views of the surrounding mountains.
+Lindis Pass is our first stop and while there be sure to take a hike up one of the hills for amazing views of the surrounding mountains.

 After Lindis Pass you’ll reach the small town of Omarama.
 Here you can choose to visit the Omarama Hot Tubs and/or the Omarama Clay Cliffs.